Acute Pancreatitis

 Premature enzyme activation and autodigestion

-Pancreatic enzymes such as trypsin, lipase, and elastase are synthesised to digest dietary fat, protein, and connective tissue, not pancreatic cells.
-Under normal conditions, they remain inactive until they reach the intestinal lumen.
+Pancreatic enzymes, such as trypsin, lipase, and elastase, are synthesised to digest dietary fat, protein, and connective tissue rather than pancreatic tissue.
+Under normal conditions, many of these enzymes are released in inactive forms and remain separated from pancreatic cells until they reach the duodenum.
+There, enteropeptidase converts trypsinogen into trypsin.
+Trypsin then activates several other pancreatic enzyme precursors within the intestinal lumen, allowing digestion to occur in the appropriate location.
 In acute pancreatitis, this protective separation fails and enzymes become activated within the pancreas itself.
-Trypsin activation is central, as it initiates a cascade that activates multiple other digestive enzymes.
+Premature activation of trypsin is particularly important because it triggers a cascade that activates multiple digestive enzymes within pancreatic tissue, leading to inflammation, cellular injury, and autodigestion of the pancreas.

 Once activated, these enzymes digest acinar cells, blood vessels, and surrounding connective tissue.
 This process of autodigestion is the initiating event in acute pancreatitis and drives all downstream pathology.
 The pancreas is effectively exposed to the same destructive processes it is designed to apply to food, leading to rapid tissue injury.